Create and manage Load Balancer

 Proxy Protocol is a protocol to check the Original Client IP address that requests connections from a Proxy environment given you use TCP and SSL protocols for Load Balancer.

-The following describes how to check the client's IPs for each protocol you set for Load Balancer.
+To check the client's IPs for each protocol you set for Load Balancer:

 If you chose to use Proxy Protocol upon setting the Load Balancer rules, the Load Balancer calls the request as the following: